jlleongarcia/jlleongarcia/content/blog/py-z-stock-vs-flat.md

 1. Stock value can be seen as property value
 2. Stock dividend yield as the renting price of the property
-3. Most *8significant difference**: we dont take loans for dividend investing, but people normally do for real estate
+3. Most **significant difference**: we dont take loans for dividend investing, but people normally do for real estate

 This arise the question: *what it is the **return** on the money that ive given **from my pocket**?*